KSmithEntelect/angularvsreact/tour of heroes.md

 ### Edit the hero

-Users should be able to edit the heros name in an <input> textbox.
+Users should be able to edit the heros name in an `<input>` textbox.

 #### Angular
 Setup two way binding.

-1. Add the ngModel attribute such that.
+1. Update the src/app/heroes/heroes.component.html
 ```html
 <div>
   <label for="name">Hero name: </label>
   <input id="name" [(ngModel)]="hero.name" placeholder="name">
 </div>
 ```

 2. Import the Forms module in the app.module.ts
 ```ts
 import { FormsModule } from '@angular/forms'; // <-- NgModel lives here
 ```

 3. Update the imports in the app.module.ts
 ```ts
 imports: [